 Our Xoxoday family had special work from home games with kids day and all the parents and children bragged about how their family coexist with work nonchalantly and fuel them to perform better, even if it’s from home.

 This icebreaker game comes with a lesson.
 As most remote teams are demographically and culturally diverse, they can be brought on common ground with this game.
 The rules are simple: Aliens have landed on earth and they want to learn about your organization.
 They don’t speak English and you have to explain your product/service to them with 5 symbols or pictures.
 When the teams upload their pictures/symbols, you’ll get a deep-dive into their understanding of the organization.
 Remember: No judgment!

 The internet is full of icebreaker games but not all of them are SFW (safe for work).
 Although cooking up icebreaker games that are not-so-lame isn’t rocket science, sometimes we’ve just got to let the wheel decide.
-Host the virtual meeting, cast your screen, and take a volunteer.
+Host virtual team building activities, cast your screen, and take a volunteer.
 Whatever the wheel says, the volunteer does.
 It’s a fun-filled way to break the ice.

 This one’s similar to the one-word icebreaker, only that in place of words, this one’s got emojis.
 It’s a fun-filled feedback system:

 Phew!
 The sprint is finally over.
 Describe it with an emoji.